Live View for Landscape Photography

 - EXIF data

 - … and more

-I’ve found the Live View to be quite beneficial when working on a composition and it also gives a quite accurate representation of how well exposed the image will be.
-I consider the Live View to be a helpful tool that in many ways has benefited my photography.
+Personally, I consider the Live View to be a helpful tool that in many ways has benefited my photography.

-Also, not all cameras have extra functions such as Live Histogram or the Spirit Level.
-(We’ll come back to these in a bit)
+Also, not all cameras have extra functions such as Live Histogram or the Spirit Level (We’ll come back to these in a bit)

 There are certain times using Live View won’t be helpful, though.

-Whenever you’re photographing a quickly moving subject, such as moving car, birds or a person running, Live View is unnecessary and will not be helpful.
+Whenever you’re photographing a quickly moving subject, such as a moving car, birds or a person running, Live View is unnecessary and will not be helpful.

-Advantages of using Live View
+Advantages of Using Live View

 Now that you have a general idea of what the Live View is and how you can use it, let’s look at some of the advantages: